NSS open-text analysis methodology for UK HE

 Reporting: what good outputs look like

-• A small set of headline themes (top volume + top negative)
+• A small set of headline themes (highest-volume and most negative)

-• "What changed vs last year" (avoiding cohort-mix artefacts)
+• "What changed vs last year", to separate real shifts from cohort-mix artefacts

-• Benchmarked views where possible (by discipline and cohort)
+• Benchmarked views where possible (by discipline and cohort), so teams can tell whether a pattern is local or sector-wide

-• A short actions section (what to change next term vs next year)
+• A short actions section, so teams know what to change next term and what needs longer-term work

 Where tools usually fail (and what to validate)